top of page

 At-Will Employment

 Florida is an "at-will" employment state, meaning that employers can terminate employees for almost any reason, as long as it is not illegal.
 This flexibility allows businesses to adapt quickly to changing circumstances.
 However, it also means that employees can leave their jobs without notice or reason.
+Keep in mind, it is always advised to inform employees the reason for their termination, or they may assume it is for discrimination, retaliation or other illegal reasons that may land the company in an unnecessary, expensive and embarrassing lawsuit.

 Wage and Hour Laws

-Family and Medical Leave
+Family and Medical Leave and ADA

 Workplace Safety Regulations